syncfusion-content/php-docs/PHP/DropDownList/Getting-Started.md

 ## Populating data

 The DropDownList can be bounded to both local array and remote data services using [ej.DataManager](http://help.syncfusion.com/js/datamanager/overview).
 You can use [DataManager](http://help.syncfusion.com/js/datamanager/overview) component to serve data from the data services based on the query provided.
-To bind data to DropDownList widget, the [dataSource](http://help.syncfusion.com/js/api/ejdropdownlist#members:datasource) property should be assigned with the instance of 'ej.DataManager'.
+To bind data to DropDownList widget, the [dataSource](http://help.syncfusion.com/js/api/ejdropdownlist#members:datasource) property can be used.

 N> ODataAdaptor is the default adaptor for DataManager.
 On binding to other web services, proper [data adaptor](http://help.syncfusion.com/js/datamanager/data-adaptors) needs to be set on 'adaptor' option of DataManager.